Gluing Branes, I

 On the other hand, we can represent the Higgs bundle configuration by spectral data and use standard algebraic machinery to compute the unbroken symmetries, the infinitesimal deformations and their interactions, which are computed by $\Ext$ groups according to the deformation theory of sheaves.
 (See for example \cite{HartshorneDef}).
 These two points of view are equivalent.
 After expressing the Higgs bundle data by spectral data and using a spectral sequence argument, we get \be \mathbb{H}^p({\cal E}^{\, \bullet}) \ = \ \Ext^p_X({\cal L},{\cal L}) \ee The latter perhaps obscures some geometric intuition, particularly regarding the $D$-terms, but is more powerful in actual calculations, because the spectral data is an `abelianized' presentation of the non-abelian Higgs bundle.
 Again we emphasize that this applies quite generally, even when the spectral data is not a line bundle but merely a coherent sheaf, and independent of whether the hermitian metric solves the $D$-terms or not.

-Much of \cite{Donagi:2008ca} was concerned with showing that the right-hand side of (\ref{SpecIso}) and its associated holomorphic couplings, which arose on the heterotic side after Fourier-Mukai transform, agreed with the left-hand side of (\ref{SpecIso}) and its associated holomorphic couplings, which arose in the $8d$ field theory description on the $F$-theory side.
-As pointed out in \cite{Hayashi:2009ge,Donagi:2009ra}, these are standard results about Higgs bundles.
+With this formulation we can further give a concise description of some of the results in \cite{Donagi:2008ca} (see also \cite{Hayashi:2009ge,Donagi:2009ra}).
+In \cite{Donagi:2008ca} the right-hand side of (\ref{SpecIso}) (and its associated holomorphic couplings) arose on the heterotic side after Fourier-Mukai transform, and the left-hand side of (\ref{SpecIso}) (and its associated holomorphic couplings) arose in the proposed $8d$ field theory description on the $F$-theory side.
+So the claim of \cite{Donagi:2008ca} was that these two expressions naturally agree.